Sambi85/rollcall/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+- Currently WIP
+- Rollcall is an initative tracker for TTRPGs.
+This helpful tool helps a game master keep track of initative rounds, initaive orders, K.O.s and coditions.

 Things you may want to cover: